kenakofer/hymnsinger/README.md

       - Syllable hyphens missing
   - Audiveris (FOSS Musical OCR) as part of workflow?
 It can go from image -> musicxml (not sure about quality).
 MusicXML -> LY would need to be good though...

-  - Lead sheet export? (melody + lyrics + chords)
   - Can't zoom on phone
   - Don't search after every character press
   - Remove page numbers (page 2 onwards)
-  - Add capo chords line with transposition
+  - Add public domain graphic?